Deportivo Saprissa: Stadium

 Saprissa plays home games at the Estadio Ricardo Saprissa Aymá named after Ricardo Saprissa.
 They originally played at the Costa Rica National Stadium, which they rented and shared.

 A new site for a stadium was bought in 1965 and on 27 August 1972 after six years of construction and upgrades, Estadio Ricardo Saprissa was officially opened.
 The first match was between Deportivo Saprissa and Comunicaciones of Guatemala.
 The match ended in a 1–1 draw with Peter Sandoval of Comunicaciones scoring the first goal at the new stadium.

 The stadium is called Estadio Ricardo Saprissa Aymá, named after the founder of the club.
 There is a bust of Don Ricardo in one of the corners of the stadium.
 The stadium is also nicknamed La Cueva del Monstruo (The Monster's Cave/Lair) or La Cueva (The Lair), after the nickname of the club, El Monstruo Morado ("The Purple Monster").
 It has a seating capacity of 24,000 and is overlooked by local mountains and downtown San Jose.

 The stadium has great fame internationally, especially with all the national teams that play against Costa Rica.

+The stadium celebrated its 50th anniversary in 2022, having hosted over 1,500 official matches.